benc-uk/bicep-iac/container-apps/readme.md

-# 📦🌐 Azure Container App
+# 📦🌐 Azure Container Apps

+There are three templates in this directory

+- simple.bicep
+- wordpress-vnet.bicep
+- keycloak-vnet.bicep - NOTE: Incomplete, lacking the database creation in MS-SQL

+## Simple

-This deploys a container using the [Azure Container App service](https://docs.microsoft.com/en-gb/azure/container-apps/overview).
+This deploys a single container using the [Azure Container App service](https://docs.microsoft.com/en-gb/azure/container-apps/overview).
 You can use this as a template or starting point for deploying any container

 > NOTE: Nov 2021 - Currently Azure Container Apps are only available in a very small set of regions

-## Parameters
+### Parameters

 | Name     | Description                                                           | Type   | Default                               |
 | -------- | --------------------------------------------------------------------- | ------ | ------------------------------------- |